ryantran2165/sudoku-difficulty/Archive/final.md

 Thus, it is highly likely that the number of clues alone is not a good predictive independent variable for the dependent difficulty variable.

 ![Difficulty vs Clues](./images/difficulty_vs_clues.png)

+### Puzzle-Clues Relationship with Vanilla and Convolutional Neural Networks

 &nbsp;&nbsp;&nbsp;&nbsp;
 Next, we try to use neural networks to find correlations between the puzzle itself and the difficulty.